Undergraduate Course Catalog 2016-2017

-Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements, unless women’s studies is your second major.
+Major department courses may not be used to satisfy Discovery category requirements, unless women’s studies is your second major.
 First and second majors may double count no more than two courses between the WS major and another major or minor.

 Women’s Studies Minor

 For the women’s studies minor, students must complete 20 credits of women’s studies courses with a grade of C- or better.
 Courses taken pass/fail may not be used toward the minor.
-No more than eight credits used to satisfy the requirements for another major or minor may be used for the women’s studies minor.
+No more than eight credits used to satisfy the requirements for another major may be used for the women’s studies minor.
 Students electing the women’s studies minor must complete WS 401, Introduction to Women’s Studies, or WS 405, Gender, Power, and Privilege, and WS 798, Colloquium in Women’s Studies, normally taken at the beginning and end of the course sequence, respectively.
-It may be possible to substitute WS 795, WS 797, Internships, or WS 796 and WS 799, Capstone Experiences, for WS 798, Colloquium, with permission from a women's studies adviser.
+It may be possible to substitute WS 795, WS 796, WS 797, and WS 799 for WS 798 with permission from a women's studies adviser.
 Additionally, students must complete three other women’s studies courses, either program courses or those that are cross-counted with other departments.
-(For a more complete description of the women’s studies minor, see COLA/Interdisciplinary Programs.)

 Students who wish to major or minor in women’s studies should consult with the coordinator or academic/student services assistant, 203 Huddleston Hall, (603) 862-2194.